 - Employee Injuries

-We are proud of the fact that we have been handling train accident cases for almost 40 years, and received an $18 million jury verdict in 1980 in a train derailment case, which at the time was the largest compensatory jury verdict in U.S. history in any type of personal injury case.
+We are proud of the fact that we have been handling train accident cases for more than 40 years, and received an $18 million jury verdict in 1980 in a train derailment case, which at the time was the largest compensatory jury verdict in U.S. history in any type of personal injury case.

 Since that time we have continued to successfully handle numerous railroad disasters and collisions, including having served as one of the few court appointed counsel to head up the federal litigation against AmTrak arising out of the “Sunset Limited” train crash in Bayou Canot, Alabama which resulted in 47 deaths and 103 injured.